Cantonese opera: Development in Hong Kong

 By the early 1980s, Leung Hon-wai was one of the first in his generation of the Chinese Artists Association of Hong Kong (hkbarwo) who gave classes and actively engaged in talent-hunting.
 The Cantonese Opera Academy of Hong Kong classes started in 1980.

-To intensify education in Cantonese opera, they started to run an evening part-time certificate course in Cantonese Opera training with assistance from The Hong Kong Academy for Performing Arts in 1998.
-In 1999, the Association and the Academy further conducted a two-year daytime diploma programme in performing arts in Cantonese Opera in order to train professional actors and actresses.
-Aiming at further raising the students' level, the Association and the Academy launched an advanced course in Cantonese opera in the next academic year.
+To intensify education in Cantonese opera, they started to run an evening part-time certificate course in Cantonese opera training with assistance from The Hong Kong Academy for Performing Arts in 1998.
+In 1999, the Association and the Academy further conducted a two-year daytime diploma programme in performing arts in Cantonese opera in order to train professional actors and actresses.
+Aimed at further raising the students' level, the Association and the Academy launched an advanced course in Cantonese opera in the next academic year.

 In recent years, the Hong Kong Arts Development Council has given grants to the Love and Faith Cantonese Opera Laboratory to conduct Cantonese opera classes for children and young people.
 The Leisure and Cultural Services Department has also funded the International Association of Theatre Critics (Hong Kong Branch) to implement the "Cultural Envoy Scheme for Cantonese Opera" for promoting traditional Chinese productions in the community.

-Also, the Hong Kong Government planned to promote Cantonese Opera through different communication channels.
-They wanted to build more theatres for the Hong Kong public to have more opportunities to enjoy Cantonese Opera.
-The scheme also arrived to develop professional talents in Cantonese Opera.
-Cantonese Opera became a part of the compulsory Music subject in primary school.
-For teachers, the Education Bureau provided some training and teaching materials related to Cantonese Opera.
+Also, the Hong Kong Government planned to promote Cantonese opera through different communication channels.
+They wanted to build more theatres for the Hong Kong public to have more opportunities to enjoy Cantonese opera.
+The scheme also aimed to develop professional talents in Cantonese opera.
+Cantonese opera became a part of the compulsory music programme in primary school.
+For teachers, the Education Bureau provided some training and teaching materials related to Cantonese opera.